Case Study – World-Class Noise Performance

 Results

-Figure 1 shows the response of a Delta Diagnostics’ sensor when transitioning from water to water with 3% isopropanol.
+Figure 1 shows the response of a Delta Life Science’ sensor when transitioning from water to water with 3% isopropanol.
 A shift of over 2000 RU is observed.
 Subsequently, the noise was evaluated by zooming in on a particular part of the sensor response.
 The top graph in Figure 2 shows a zoom-in on the curve in Figure 1, with a 2nd-order polynomial fit.
 As can be seen, the number of data points amounts to ten per second.
 In other words, the sensor read-out is at 10Hz.
-Delta Diagnostics instrument allows read-out at 1 or 10Hz.
+Delta Life Science instrument allows read-out at 1 or 10Hz.
 The deviation from the fit is shown in the lower graph in Figure 2.
 The standard deviation from the fit is 0.01 RU per Square Root Hertz.

 Conclusion

 For 1Hz read-out, we achieve a baseline noise of 0.01 RU.
 This performance is only met by a select few top-end label-free biosensing instruments.
-Delta Diagnostics expects that further optimisation of its biosensors will lead to a further reduction in baseline noise and expect to report on a further reduction in baseline noise by at least a factor 2 in the near future.
+Delta Life Science expects that further optimisation of its biosensors will lead to a further reduction in baseline noise and expect to report on a further reduction in baseline noise by at least a factor 2 in the near future.

 Case Study – IgG Detection